Gissio/radpro/docs/devices/FS2011/install.md

 `[mcu]` is the type of microprocessor of your board: `stm32f051c8`, `gd32f150c8` or `gd32f103c8`.

 The installation will automatically create a backup of the original firmware in the `backup` folder, so you can recover your device if something goes wrong.
+Make sure you keep the backups safe, so you can always return to the original firmware.
+To flash a backup, open a terminal and start the `install-fs2011-[mcu]` script with the backup file as argument.

 After successfully flashing the firmware, close the device.